Blue Painter's Tape vs. Masking Tape: What's the Difference?

 The answer may vary depending on the specifics of your project.
 But the easy answer is yes.
 When it comes to protecting walls, blue painter's tape is the industry standard.

 Masking tape and painter's tape may look and feel similar, but you'll notice a difference in how they perform.
 Using a tape that is designed specifically with painting in mind makes all the difference between getting a job done right the first time vs. spending hours removing masking tape residue, repairing walls and doing touch-ups.

 The Problem with Using Masking Tape for Painting

-If you decide to use masking tape, the biggest thing you'll need to watch for is residue.
+If you decide to use masking tape for wall painting, the biggest thing you'll need to watch for is residue.
 The adhesive used in a lot of masking tape is reasonably strong and will hold up for the duration of many projects.
 As a result, you may be unable to peel the masking tape off the wall cleanly.

 The Benefits of Using Painter's Tape

 Painter's tape is typically clearly labeled so you know how long you can safely leave the tape on the wall and expect clean removal.
 In most cases, painter's tape is effective for longer than masking tape, so you can leave it up for the duration of most paint jobs.
 Clean removal time for painter's tape may be anywhere from a few days to several weeks.
 Based on the label, you'll know what to expect upfront and can plan ahead to avoid residue.